-For the year, the School's General Fund reported a decrease in fund balance of \$17,126.
-Revenues from the School for the local operating budget increased \$97,047, or 4%, from the prior year.
-Total General Fund expenditures decreased \$46,040, or 1.8%.
-The increase in revenues was primarily due to increases in total student enrollment, changes in the mix of student population, especially special education student population, an increase in unit value from the State of New Mexico.
-Expenditure decreases in the General Fund was primarily attributed to decreases in personnel salaries and benefits as a result of a decrease in staffing due to the changes in student population, some of which was offset by additional capital costs in the Operational budget.
+For the year, the School's General Fund reported an increase in fund balance of \$106,491.
+Revenues from the School for the local operating budget increased \$279,233, or 11%, from the prior year.
+Total General Fund expenditures increased \$155,636, or 6.1%.
+The increase in revenues was primarily due to increases in total student enrollment, changes in the mix of student population, especially special education student population, and an increase in unit value from the State of New Mexico.
+Expenditure increases in the General Fund were primarily attributed to increases in personnel salaries and benefits while replacing our retiring administrator, increases costs of technology support and increases in maintenance of plant by replacement of aging HVAC units.